Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 SE will be 750% quicker than the GeForce 8600 GT 256MB DDR2 overall, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 460 SE should theoretically be quite a bit faster than the GeForce 8600 GT 256MB DDR2 overall. (explain)

-Texel RateThe GeForce GTX 460 SE is a lot (approximately 261%) faster with regards to anisotropic filtering than the GeForce 8600 GT 256MB DDR2. (explain)
+Texel RateThe GeForce GTX 460 SE will be quite a bit (approximately 261%) faster with regards to AF than the GeForce 8600 GT 256MB DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison